polakowo/gpt2bot/README.md

 To further improve dialog generation, the bot uses [DialogRPT](https://arxiv.org/abs/2009.06978) - a set of dialog response ranking models trained on 100+ millions of human feedback data.

+Since the underlying model was trained on Reddit comment chains, the bot often behaves like a community rather than an individual, which makes it even more fun.

 ## How to use?